Tuatara-VFX/TFlow/README.md

-TFlow is a set of tools and shaders that helps increasing the quality of your flipbooks.
-It adapts to many rendering pipeline.
+TFlow is a motion vector generator that helps increase the utility and quality of your flipbooks.
+With provided shader examples it adapts to many rendering pipelines.

 ```
 Insert with and without TFlow gif here